Mardi Gras Upriver!

 You've heard us mention the beer garden and the Budweiser stage, and it's actually a very good arrangement.
 You can go in and order a beer, but there are officers at all four entrances to make sure that people drinking don't go out into the streets, and that minors don't wander into adult areas.
 It works out well for everyone.

-From the above right photo, you can see that lines for the public restrooms can get long at times.
+From the above photo, you can see that lines for the public restrooms can get long at times.
 Make your plans accordingly - and if you ever see a bathroom without a line, take advantage of it immediately, whether you have to go or not!

 In closing, we were leaving Sunday afternoon's celebration when we noticed an officer's horse a drink from Sterne Fountain.
 This is a very unique fountain - it has faucets for people, horses and pets.
 It was the first time that we'd seen a horse taking advantage of it, though!